Environment Field Team Member (Trails)

 • Must be at least 17 years old

-Team Members are 300 hour AmeriCorps members who will receive a weekly living of $270 (less taxes).
-Other benefits include a wide range of training and networking opportunities, housing during training, pro-deals, a Maine State Park Pass, and an education award of $1,252.91.
+Team Members are AmeriCorps members who will receive a weekly living stipend of $270 (less taxes).
+Other benefits include a wide range of training and networking opportunities, pro-deals, a Maine State Park Pass, and an education award of $1,638.89.
 Some members may also be eligible for student loan deferment and childcare reimbursement.

-How to ApplyTo Apply: By August 11th, go to our website and click 'Apply Now'.
-Then, submit a resume to Corps.Conservation@maine.gov.
+How to ApplyTo Apply: Go to our website to complete an online MCC Application prior to the deadline of June 7th and send a copy of your resume to Corps.Conservation@maine.gov.
 You will be contacted with further instructions.
+You may direct questions to the same email above.